Skip to main content

 AI review instructions are configured at the repository level.
 Different repositories can have different instructions based on their specific needs.

-Custom rules for specific checks
+Custom agents for specific checks

 • Enforcing specific coding standards